 According to Shavers (2007), limitations of studying socioeconomic status in research on health disparities include difficulties in collecting data on socioeconomic status and the complications of classifying women, children, and employment status.

-In-text citations differ depending on the number of authors listed for a work, and if there is a group author.
+In-text citations differ depending on the number of authors listed for a work.